Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

 ### Funding Created

 This is where we start building on the protocol messages we learned about earlier!
-Once Alice recieves the `accept_channel` message, she'll want to communicate the funding transaction information to Bob so that he can build his version of the first commitment transaction, which we're calling the "refund transaction".
+Once Alice receives the `accept_channel` message, she'll want to communicate the funding transaction information to Bob so that he can build his version of the First Commitment Transaction, which we're calling the "Refund Transaction".
 Therefore, she will send him a `funding_created` message, which includes the TX ID, funding output index, and **her signature for Bob's initial commitment**.

 At this point, Bob now has a version of the commitment transaction that is fully signed.
-However, Alice has not broadcast the funding transaction yet, so Bob's refund transaction would be rejected by the network if he tried to publish it for some reason, as the UTXO it's spending from does not yet exist.
+However, Alice has not broadcast the Funding Transaction yet, so Bob's Refund Transaction would be rejected by the network if he tried to publish it, as the UTXO it's spending from does not yet exist.

-💡 **NOTE: The signature that Alice gives Bob in this message is NOT the same signature that she is using on her version of the commitment transaction!** Since the commitment transactions are symetrical, but not exactly the same, Alice and Bob will be "signing" different transactions, resulting in different signatures.
+> 💡 **REMINDER:** The signature that Alice gives Bob in this message is NOT the same signature that she uses on her version of the commitment transaction!
+Since the commitment transactions are asymmetrical but not exactly the same, Alice and Bob will be "signing" different transactions, resulting in different signatures.
 This is actually a *crucial* piece of the security model.
-While Bob will have **Alice's signature** for **his version** of the initial commitment transaction, Bob will never give Alice **his signature** for **his own** version of the commitment transaction.
+While Bob will have **Alice's signature** for **his version** of the initial commitment transaction, Bob will never give Alice **his signature** for **his** version of the Commitment Transaction.
 Therefore, Alice will never be able to publish Bob's version of the commitment!
-This is also true in the reverse - Bob will never be able to publish Alice's version of the commitment transaction.
+This is also true in reverse: Bob will never be able to publish Alice's version of the Commitment Transaction.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/sig_exchange_3.png" alt="sig_exchange_3" width="100%" height="auto">